Zoro-chi/RPSLS/README.md

 yarn install
 ```

-Copy the env file and add your RPC URL and private key:
+Copy the .env.example to your .env file and add your RPC URL and private key:

 ```bash
 cp .env.example .env